 Josephine Cullotta April 25, 2019

-The result is that the patient may have to live with impairment of memory or reasoning; loss of touch, taste, or smell; difficulty communicating or understanding; and development of depression, anxiety, or other personality disorders.
+The person with a brain injury may suffer depression, anxiety, or other changes in personality.
 These impairments may be short or long term.
 The victim will likely need extensive in or out-patient rehabilitation to adjust to these new disabilities.

 Over time, additional effects of the Chicago brain injury person may emerge.
 Studies show a person with a traumatic brain injury is at an increased rick of developing:

 Repeat Brain Injuries

 If the Chicago brain injury victim suffers repeat brain injuries, the effects of the brain injury may be cumulative.
 In other words, two brain injuries within a short time of each others increases the severity of the brain injury.

 The repeated brain injuries may even be fatal if they occur within days or weeks of each other.
 It is essential that a brain or head trauma victim take proper precautions following a brain injury in order to reduce their likelihood of suffering a second one.

 The patient should get plenty of rest and avoid any activity which might potentially injure the head again.

 Following a head trauma, traumatic brain injury, or concussion as a result of an auto accident.
 It is vital that the victim consult with qualified medical professionals and then an experienced Chicago brain injury attorney, such as Cullotta Law Offices.
 We understand the legal complexities surrounding this injury.
 Schedule a complimentary consultation by filling out our online form or calling our office at (847) 651-7191.